Azure/azure-powershell/src/VMware/VMware/help/New-AzVMwareDatastore.md

 # New-AzVMwareDatastore

 ## SYNOPSIS
-Create or update a datastore in a private cloud cluster
+Create a datastore in a private cloud cluster

 ## SYNTAX